 Tutorials will be the longest part of our Nyzo review.
 In this section, we will explain how to setup everything you need for starting your first Nyzo verifier and sentinel.
 As well as how to use your democratic right to vote for other verifiers of your choosing.
 Some troubleshooting will be included as well for good measure.
 A bit of basic Linux knowledge is required.
 If you don’t know what is a Linux shell, how to connect to it remotely via SSH or which client to use for your operating system, visit your favorite search engine before proceeding.

 First things first, you need a server for hosting your verifiers and sentinels.
-Your home PC won’t cut it, always online Linux VPS is a must if you want to have healthy mesh participants.
-But don’t worry, they aren’t very expensive, VPS’s below $10 will work just fine.
-There are many providers out there you can choose from, but we recommend Ramnode.
-We used them for many years for various things and never had any problems.
-Use our referral link if you want, and sign up on Ramnode.
+Your home PC won’t cut it.
+Always online Linux VPS is a must if you want to have healthy mesh participants.
+But don’t worry, they aren’t costly, VPS’s around $10 will work just fine.
+There are many providers out there you can choose from, but we recommend FranTech (BuyVM).
+We used them for many years for various solutions and never had problems.
+Use our referral link if you want, and sign up on FranTech.
+Alternatively, if the FranTech is out of stock, you can try Hostens.

 You can get away with running VPS with 1 GB of RAM, but you might run into problems, so 2 GB plan is recommended.
-Pick one of these two plans and make sure to select Ubuntu 16.04 as your operating system.
-Other Linux versions aren’t fully compatible with our tutorials.
+Pick one of these two plans and make sure to select Ubuntu 16.04 LTS as your operating system.
+Other Linux versions are not fully compatible with our tutorials.
 Another option you might consider is ordering DDoS protected IP address since some verifiers are getting attacked, but this is not a required step.
-Do note that once your verifier gets in the cycle, you might have to upgrade it, 2 vCPU’s and 2 GB RAM is recommended at the moment.
+Do note that once your verifier gets in the cycle, you might have to upgrade it, dedicated vCPU, and 2 GB RAM is recommended at the moment.

-Time to SSH into your newly created VPS.
+Time to SSH into your newly created VPS, as explained above.
 Log in as root or create a new user with limited privileges (safer).
 Don’t forget to use a strong, unique password or key pairs if you are more advanced.

 Always update your VPS and try to keep it up to date to avoid breaches.